History of the Jews in Khaybar: Heritage and folklore

 The Jews of Khaybar are mentioned in several Arab traditions.
 The Makhamra family of Yatta, in the southern Hebron Hills, traces its ancestry to the Jews of Kheibar, and families in neighboring villages have similar traditions.
 Another tradition, told in the late 19th century by the fellahin of Meithalun, Samaria, mentions a Jewish king and princess who resided in the area.
 A tell named Khirbet Kheibar in local nomenclature is located at the village.

 Contemporary political use

-In recent decades, the Palestinian Islamic Jihadist group Hamas has revived the story of Khaybar's Jews being defeated and expelled and utilized it as a political slogan.
+In recent decades, the terrorist organization Palestinian Islamic JihadHamas has revived the story of Khaybar's Jews being defeated and expelled and utilized it as a political slogan.